na-stewart/sanic-security/README.md

 * Refresh Encoder

 A new/refreshed session is returned during authentication when the client's current session expires and it requires encoding.
-This should be be done automatically via middleware.
+This should be done automatically via middleware.

 ```python
 attach_refresh_encoder(app)